duartesilvafm/nba_research/README.md

 # nba_research

+NOTE: Interactive plotly express plots are not displayed on github, please clone and run the notebook in your local machine to see the plots

 The NBA style of play has changed dramatically since the birth of the league.

 From the 50s to the early 70s, teams played at a frenetic pace, relying very heavily on their star players, some logging a season average of over 48 minutes.